 - Major depressive episode

-Measures related to the co-occurrence of mental disorders with substance use or with substance use disorders also are presented for both adults and youths.
-These detailed tables focus mainly on trends between 2013 and 2014 and differences across population subgroups in 2014.
+- Measures related to the co-occurrence of mental disorders with substance use or with substance use disorders also are presented for both adults and youth.
+These detailed tables focus mainly on trends between 2014 and 2015 and differences across population subgroups in 2015.

-- Section A describes the survey, including information about the sample design, data collection procedures, and key aspects of data processing (for example, development of analysis weights).
+- Section A describes the survey, including information about the sample design; data collection procedures; and key aspects of data processing, such as development of analysis weights.

 - Section B presents technical details on the statistical methods and measurement, such as suppression criteria for unreliable estimates, statistical testing procedures, and issues for selected substance use and mental health measures.

-- Section C contains a glossary that covers key definitions used in NSDUH reports and tables.
+- Section D includes a glossary that covers key definitions used the NSDUH reports and tables.

-- Section D describes other sources of data on substance use and mental health issues, including data sources for populations outside the NSDUH target population.
+- Section E describes other sources of data on substance use and mental health issues, including data sources for populations outside the NSDUH target population.

-- Section E contains a list of references cited in the report.
+- Section F lists references cited in the report.

-- Section F lists contributors to the report.
+- Section G lists contributors to the report.